تحلیل و ارزیابی تاثیرات اجتماعی بازآفرینی در کرانه های آبی شهرها(نمونه موردی: شهر بوشهر)

 • Hossein Zabihi 4

-2 Assistant Professor, Faculty of Art and Architecture, Department of Urban Planning, Science and Research Unit, Islamic Azad University, Tehran, Iran.
+2 Assistant Professor, Faculty of Art and Architecture, Department of Urban Planning, Science and Research Branch, Islamic Azad University, Tehran, Iran.

-3 Professor of Islamic Azad University, Department of Urban Planning, Science and Research Unit, Islamic Azad University, Tehran, Iran.
+3 Professor of Islamic Azad University, Department of Urban Planning, Science and Research Branch, Islamic Azad University, Tehran, Iran.

-4 Associate Professor, Islamic Azad University, Department of Urban Planning, Science and Research Unit, Islamic Azad University, Tehran, Iran
+4 Associate Professor, Islamic Azad University, Department of Urban Planning, Science and Research Branch, Islamic Azad University, Tehran, Iran.

 چکیده [English]